MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/database.md

 ### Data subject rights requests on user feedback

-Organization administrators can view, export, and delete the feedback provided by their users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com), then go to **Health** > **Product feedback**.
+Power Platform administrators can view, export, and delete the feedback provided by their users by signing in to the [Microsoft 365 admin center](https://admin.microsoft.com), then go to **Health** > **Product feedback**.

 ### AI with Power Automate resources

 - [FAQ for Generating scripts with natural language](../../faqs-copilot-nl-to-code.md)
 - [Responsible AI FAQs for Power Automate](../../responsible-ai-overview.md)
 - [FAQ for Copilot data security and privacy in Microsoft Power Platform](/power-platform/faqs-copilot-data-security-privacy)

 ### Input parameters